cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 Resume calculations
 ~~~~~~~~~~~~~~~~~~~

-Nextflow, by default, executes every calcolation inside a subfolder inside the
+Nextflow, by default, executes every calculation in a subfolder inside the
-``work`` directory inside your current working directory.
+``work`` directory in your current working directory.
 Every steps is executed in
-separate subfolders and nextflow will take care about *inputs* and *outputs* amoung
+separate subfolders and nextflow will take care about *inputs* and *outputs* among
 related steps.
 It is frequent to call nextflow multiple times, for example while
 modifying a pipeline.
 In such way, you can save a lot of spaces (and calculation times)
 by *resuming* a pipeline (aka. don't run job completed with success).
 To achieve this,